How many rejection slips did you get before your first novel was published?

 Can Ridley to come to my area or school?

-Also, local bookstores can request for Ridley to come to their store.
-The bookstore would need to contact to Jen and she will get in touch with Disney Publishing and/or Writers House.
+Local bookstores can request for Ridley to come to their store.
+The bookstore would need to contact to Nancy for more details.

 What inspires you to write?
 Where do you get your ideas?